mduguay/zenofsmash/README.md

 - Back

 ### Short-hop attacks
 You have all the air attacks, but executed close to the ground.
 These are very trickly to pull off, but very rewarding.
 Focus on hitting the attack button as you are coming down from a short hop.
+This will allow you to hit opponents on the ground with your air attacks.

 ### Special Attacks